helson-lin/of/README_EN.md

 # Open current directory
 of

-# Open specified path
+# Open specific path
 of /path/to/folder

-# Use flag to specify path
+# Open file with flag
 of -p /path/to/file

 # Specify file manager